kopecmark/sudoku/README.md

 ### Setup

+1. Run `./git_setup.sh`.
-1. Create a new repo on github.
+2. Create a new repo on github.
 Call it `skrewedoku` (or whatever you want).
-2. We want to be able to say `git push origin master` (or `git push origin level-1`, `git push origin level-2`, etc.) and have your code go to the repo that you just made.
+3. We want to be able to say `git push origin master` (or `git push origin level-1`, `git push origin level-2`, etc.) and have your code go to the repo that you just made.
-3. Update the origin of this repo to point at the URL of your new repo.
+4. Update the origin of this repo to point at the URL of your new repo.
 Google 'update origin git' or something similar to figure out what command to run.
-4. Push this code to origin, make sure it shows up on github.
+5. Push this code to origin, make sure it shows up on github.
-5. Start on the `master` branch, which has a working version of the game.
+6. Start on the `master` branch, which has a working version of the game.
-6. Run `ruby sudoku.rb` and fill a few spots to get a feel for how the game works with correct code.
+7. Run `ruby sudoku.rb` and fill a few spots to get a feel for how the game works with correct code.

 ### Gameplay